Need for Speed: Porsche Unleashed

-Need for Speed: Porsche Unleashed, released as Need for Speed: Porsche 2000 in Europe and Need for Speed: Porsche in Latin America and Germany, is a racing video game released in 2000.
+Need for Speed: Porsche Unleashed (released as Need for Speed: Porsche 2000 in Europe and Need for Speed: Porsche in Latin America and Germany) is a 2000 racing video game published by Electronic Arts for PlayStation and Microsoft Windows.
 It is the fifth installment in the Need for Speed series.
-Unlike other NFS titles, Porsche Unleashed centers on racing Porsche sports cars, with models ranging from 1950 to 2000.
-Unlike the previous four Need for Speed games, Porsche Unleashed was not released in Japan.
+Unlike other NFS titles, Porsche Unleashed centers on racing Porsche sports cars, with models ranging from years 1950 to 2000.